Marketing design

 • Swag and event materials.

 Mailchimp is a great example.
 Their event booths, print ads, and even swag bags reflect the same quirky, bold design you see on their website.
+These print materials help shape how outside parties, such as event attendees or partners, perceive Mailchimp’s professionalism and brand identity.
 It all feels unmistakably them.

 Print marketing design